syncfusion/blazor-docs/src/diagrams/diagram/nodes/appearance.md

 * [`RadialGradient`](https://help.syncfusion.com/cr/blazor) defines a smooth transition between stops on a circle.

-* A radial gradient’s Cx, Cy, Fx, Fy properties are used to define the position (relative to the node) of the outermost or the innermost circle of the radial gradient.
+* A radial gradient properties are used to define the position (relative to the node) of the outermost or the innermost circle of the radial gradient.

 ```csharp
 @using Syncfusion.Blazor.Diagrams